sillitoe/cath-tools-2dsec/README.md

     $ ./bin/2DSEC example/alignment1.cora example/alignment1.ps
     $ convert -rotate 90 -density 300 alignment1.ps -resize 1024x1024 alignment1.png

+## Example

 ![Example 2DSEC image](/../screenshots/alignment1.png)

+Note: 2DSEC outputs an image in PostScript.
+The example above uses the standard ImageMagick tool `convert` to convert this PostScript image to the more widely used PNG.
+Change the `-resize` parameter for a larger/smaller image.

-## Multiple Structure Alignment format (CORA)
+## Alignment Format (CORA)

-2DSEC was originally written as an internal tool for the CATH structural classification database.
-It reads the structural alignments created by our internal structure alignment algorithm (CORA) which adds per-residue and per-alignment position information to the alignment.
+2DSEC was originally written as an internal tool for the [CATH protein structure classification database](http://www.cathdb.info).
+The algorithm reads the multiple structure alignments (MSA) created by our own alignment algorithm (CORA).
+This algorithm adds per-residue and per-alignment position information to the alignment which 2DSEC uses to build the schematic figure.

-If you want to use the 2DSEC tool for your own work, you will need to convert your alignments to the CORA format.
+So, if you want to use the 2DSEC tool for your own work, you will need to convert your alignments to the CORA format.

-Look in the examples directory for more information, full details below:
+The [example directory](./example) contains live data, see below for the full specification of the alignment format:

 		Output File Format: CORA Alignment